 A sense of mental slipping is known as “brain fog.”
 Although brain fog isn’t a medical term, doctors have recognized that many people with chronic inflammatory conditions like RA have experienced it.

 Research is finding that people with RA have more trouble with memory and the ability to think.
 In a 2012 study, nearly a third of people with RA scored low on a series of mental tasks.

-Earlier research found that people with RA had more trouble on tests of memory, speaking ability, and attention than people who didn’t have RA.
+Earlier found that people with RA had more trouble on tests of memory, speaking ability, and attention than people who didn’t have RA.

 Thinking issues may also affect physical function, making it harder for people with RA to go about their daily activities.

 There are a lot of possible causes of brain fog with RA.
 However, no one cause has been proven.

 In a 2009 study of mice, researchers found evidence that swelling in the body’s tissues, or inflammation, may be to blame.

 In diseases like RA, inflammation triggers signals that affect brain chemicals, which may make people with RA feel tired or unable to concentrate.